Catastrophic Injuries and the Physics of a Car Accident

 Diffuse axonal injury (DAI), a type of traumatic brain injury, is one example.
 During a head-on collision, the deceleration force is so powerful that the brain shifts inside the skull.
 But it does not shift in one consistent motion.
 Individual parts of the brain have different densities relative to each other.
 As they shift laterally in response to the deceleration force, they do so at different rates, resulting in a shearing effect.
 The brain’s connective nerve fibers literally tear apart, leading to serious brain damage or death.

-Neale & Fhima have been in the business of winning personal injury cases for a long time and chances are, they have handled a catastrophic injury similar to yours.
+Neale & Fhima attorneys have been in the business of winning personal injury cases for a long time.
+Chances are, a catastrophic injury lawyer at our firm has successfully handled a case similar to yours.
 We invite you to learn more about us, ask questions, gain insight and begin to forge a relationship that will help you through the difficult road ahead.
+Our legal staff is compassionate, caring, knowledgeable, and concerned about you and your family.
+Call us for a free consultation at 888-407-2955.